-We have audited the accompanying consolidated statement of financial position of Stevanato Group SpA and its subsidiaries (the "Company") as of December 31, 2023, and the related consolidated statements of income, of comprehensive income, of changes in equity and of cash flows for the year then ended, including the related notes (collectively referred to as the "consolidated financial statements").
-We also have audited the Company's internal control over financial reporting as of December 31, 2023, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+We have audited the accompanying consolidated statements of financial position of Stevanato Group SpA and its subsidiaries (the "Company") as of December 31, 2024 and 2023, and the related consolidated statements of income, of comprehensive income, of changes in equity and of cash flows for each of the two years in the period ended December 31, 2024, including the related notes (collectively referred to as the "consolidated financial statements").
+We also have audited the Company's internal control over financial reporting as of December 31, 2024, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the Company as of December 31, 2023, and the results of its operations and its cash flows for the year then ended in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.
-Also in our opinion, the Company did not maintain, in all material respects, effective internal control over financial reporting as of December 31, 2023, based on criteria established in Internal Control - Integrated Framework (2013) issued by the COSO because material weaknesses in internal control over financial reporting existed as of that date related to the Company not designing and maintaining (i) an effective control environment due to an insufficient complement of personnel with an appropriate level of internal controls knowledge, training and experience commensurate with its financial reporting requirements; (ii) effective controls in response to the risks of material misstatement as existing controls or the design and implementation of new controls were not sufficient to respond to changes to the risks of material misstatement related to financial reporting; (iii) formal procedures and controls over substantially all accounts and disclosures, including segregation of duties, adequate controls related to the reliability of system-generated information used in the controls, and the preparation and review of account reconciliations and journal entries; (iv) effective controls over the period-end financial reporting process to achieve complete, accurate, and timely financial accounting, reporting and disclosures, including the classification of various accounts in the financial statements; and (v) effective controls over information technology ("IT") general controls for information systems that are relevant to the preparation of the consolidated financial statements, including effective controls over program change management, user acc
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the Company as of December 31, 2024 and 2023, and the results of its operations and its cash flows for each of the two years in the period ended December 31, 2024 in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+Also in our opinion, the Company did not maintain, in all material respects, effective internal control over financial reporting as of December 31, 2024, based on criteria established in Internal Control - Integrated Framework (2013) issued by the COSO because material weaknesses in internal control over financial reporting existed as of that date related to (i) an ineffective control environment due to the lack of sufficient experience in Company personnel in operating the Company's system of internal controls in an effective manner; (ii) ineffective designed or maintained controls over multiple financial statements accounts and disclosures, including segregation of duties controls; (iii) ineffective designed or maintained controls over the period-end financial reporting process, including manual journal entries; (iv) controls ineffectively designed or maintained for a sufficient period of time with respect to access management and program change management IT processes, in particular with regard to user access granting and periodical validation of user authorization controls to ensure appropriate segregation of duties and minimum privilege access principle and proper and timely documentation of change approval controls.

 A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of the annual or interim financial statements will not be prevented or detected on a timely basis.
 The material weaknesses referred to above are described in Management's annual report on internal control over financial reporting appearing under Item 15.
-We considered these material weaknesses in determining the nature, timing, and extent of audit tests applied in our audit of the 2023 consolidated financial statements, and our opinion regarding the effectiveness of the Company's internal control over financial reporting does not affect our opinion on those consolidated financial statements.
+We considered these material weaknesses in determining the nature, timing, and extent of audit tests applied in our audit of the 2024 consolidated financial statements, and our opinion regarding the effectiveness of the Company's internal control over financial reporting does not affect our opinion on those consolidated financial statements.